-This article takes as a central premise the idea that teaching can be research into how students learn-in this case, how graduate students learn.^[4] Our training programs provide self-refreshing sources of information about how graduate students learn, think, and write.
-To call these sources of information repositories would be inaccurate because that suggests something static, an archive into which information is deposited.
-In fact, the process is dynamic: participating students learn from each other, even as we learn from them.^[5] When graduate students teach us something, we don't have to wait until the next course or the next year to apply it: it can become part of the teaching and learning dialectic immediately.^[6] The goal of this research into graduate student learning is not to pile up stuff in archives, or to pile up publications (although we do some of both), but to improve the support we provide to our students.
-This process may be local-certain challenges and opportunities are unique to Cornell-but much of the information this process yields may be relevant to graduate students and graduate programs across the country or across the world.
+how graduate students learn, think, and write.
+To call these sources of information repositories would be inaccurate.
+Repository suggests something static, an archive into which information is deposited.
+In fact, the process is dynamic: participating students learn from each other, even as we learn from them.
+When graduate students teach us something, we don't have to wait until the next course or the next year to apply it: it can become part of the teaching and learning dialectic immediately.
+The primary goal of this research into graduate student learning is not to pile up stuff in archives, or to pile up publications (although both are valuable), but to improve the support we provide to our students.
+Certain challenges and opportunities are unique to Cornell, but much of the information this process yields may be relevant to graduate students and graduate programs across the country and/or across the world.

-This article draws substantially on locally produced material on the teaching of writing, including work published by long-time teachers and administrators in our program, some of which has become part of the curriculum in our training courses.
-Primary source material is drawn from writing produced by graduate students: some in course evaluations; some in assignments; some in response to surveys sent to current and former graduate students.
+This chapter draws substantially on locally-produced material on the teaching of writing, including work published by long-time teachers and administrators in our program, some of which has been integrated into the curriculum of our graduate training courses.
+Primary source material is drawn from writing produced by graduate students: some in course evaluations, some in assignments, and some in response to surveys sent to current and former graduate students.

-This essay should reflect the dynamic, collaborative culture of teaching and learning we try to foster in the Knight Institute.
+This chapter is intended to reflect the dynamic, collaborative culture of teaching and learning we try to foster in the Knight Institute.
 We strive to help graduate students teach each other.
-This goal is front and center in the course rationale for Writing 7100, which includes the following statement:
+This goal is front and center in the course rationale for Writing 7100: Teaching Writing, which (in a recent iteration) includes the following statement: